Reign: 200 YE to 209 YE

-Nicovar himself demanding increasingly large amounts of crystal mana and the performance of increasingly esoteric divinations in pursuit of some conspiracy that made sense only to the draughir's crazed mind.
+Nicovar himself demanding increasingly large amounts of crystal mana and the performance of increasingly esoteric divinations in pursuit of some conspiracy that made sense only to the draughir emperor's mind.

 Things came to a head in 209 when without warning the Emperor began to send our loyal troops to burn down the Empire's libraries.
 There was a revolt, which culminated in the destruction of the central repository of records in Highguard and several key spires in Urizen - even his home spire of Ankarien was not spared.
 Thousands of volumes of history, philosophy, magic and science were burned - in many cases along with the scholars who fought desperately to protect them.
 Civil war threatened.

-It was while the mad emperor was overseeing the siege of the School of Epistemology in Tassato that he was executed by the captain of his own guard, the Navarr Thorn Isaella.
+It was while the emperor was overseeing the siege of the School of Epistemology in Tassato that he was executed by the captain of his own guard, the Navarr Thorn Isaella.
 Despite appeals for clemency from the Synod, Isaella took full responsibility, and was convicted as a traitor, while simultaneously being lauded as an Exemplar of Courage and duty and a hero of the Empire.

 Death and Legacy

-Despite his madness, Nicovar was still Emperor.
+Despite his destructive acts, Nicovar was still Emperor.
 His body was entombed in a small three-sided pyramid in the Necropolis, without ceremony.
 A trio of Urizen sentinels stand guard outside the pyramid to this day; it is an honour to be chosen to join the guard.
-The Urizen are quick to point out that they do not do so for fear of Nicovar's return - they are quite confident he is gone, and his spirit moved along the great wheel - but as a penance for not having spotted his insanity earlier.
+The Urizen are quick to point out that they do not do so for fear of Nicovar's return - they are quite confident he is gone, and his spirit moved along the great wheel - but as a penance for not having spotted his instability earlier.
 Several of the Highborn stewards of the dead have put forward a theory that the vigil is actually concerned with ensuring that the Emperor never reincarnates; the mages of Urizen deny this suggestion.
 Privately more than a few priests have suggested it might not be a bad thing if Nicovar is never reborn.